 However, if you decide on an inlay or an onlay, there are a few things you should know.
 For example, did you know that having this restoration placed will probably take two appointments to place?
 During your first appointment, our team will create a mold of your tooth so you can have an accurate, custom restoration.
 During your second appointment, your inlay or onlay will be placed.

 If you damage your tooth and would like to hear more about your options, please don’t hesitate to contact Oceanview Dental at 760.433.0393.
-Our dentist, Dr. James Hargas, and our team will examine your unique situation and help you find the best solution possible.
+Our dentist, Dr. Jordan Colby, and our team will examine your unique situation and help you find the best solution possible.
 If you’d like to learn more, please feel free to give us a call.